dramforever/easyriscv/index.md

   anymore.
 - We still don't know how "saving" registers work.

-Clearly, both would require using the memory somehow.
+Clearly, both would require using memory somehow.
 We can feed two birds with one scone by using memory in a structured way: The [stack]{x=term}.

 Unlike some other architectures, the `sp` register is not really special in any way.
 But just like how we can designate how `a0` is used, we can have some